Purchasing Study USA-HealthCare

 How do I renew my coverage?

 Before your existing Study USA-HealthCare coverage has expired, renew your current coverage using our instant secure online renewal form.
-You will be sent an email reminder to do so, beginning 2 weeks prior to your coverage Expiration Date.

 When I renew my coverage, can I add or remove coverage for eligible dependents?